-Book review: A Death in Italy, by John Follain
+Book review: A Death in Italy, by John Follain (Amazon)

 When I finally read the basics of this story, it was already 2011, shortly before the second trial’s end and her release.
 From Wikipedia and a few mainstream newspaper articles, I couldn’t believe her imprisonment had even happened.
 It seemed so cut and dry – a bizarre, frenzied media, investigative and judicial circus combined with one man’s DNA found in and around Meredith’s body and his halfway-confession.

 That man, Rudy Guede, fled Italy shortly after the murder, later admitting that he’d been there that night, but a murderer broke in and killed her while he was in the bathroom.
 He says he was covered in her blood because he tried to stop her bleeding before fleeing the house; he’d overheard the murderer say a black man was there so he’d be suspected.
 Guede said no one would believe him.

 Despite witnessing this traumatic event, he went out dancing all night, was later seen washing bloody clothes and shoes at a laundromat, and fled the country before being apprehended in Germany for riding trains without tickets.
 In his story, he also sets up the fact that Meredith’s wallet was missing by saying that when he was with her that evening, she’d complained that her money was missing.
 It’s such a big bag of bullshit I can’t believe that, regardless of her pressured statements, Knox was ever even considered.

 Amanda got nailed by police and prosecutors thanks in part to her odd behavior after the crime.
 She allegedly came home after spending the night at Sollecito’s and took a shower despite their front door being ajar and spotting drops of blood in the bathroom.
 When police investigated the crime scene, she was observed and filmed kissing and cuddling with Sollecito, at odds with the seriousness of the situation.